 Before showing you how to go about picking the most important and fruitful keyword ideas for your online business or site, let’s define what Keyword Research is and why it’s important for SEO.

 What is Keyword Research?

 Keyword Research for SEO is the process of finding and analyzing keywords that are most relevant to a particular niche and which can bring the most organic traffic to your site.
 This way, you can use those keywords to improve a website’s position in the SERPs.

 However, it’s not only about finding terms that will drive the most traffic but also about finding the right search phrases that will help turn organic visits into conversions.

 Why Is Keyword Research Important?

+Keyword research is important for a number of reasons.
 Before you create an SEO strategy, you should conduct Keyword Research first.
 Otherwise, you won’t know which search phrases present an opportunity to improve your website’s position in the SERPs.

 There are several reasons why Keyword Research is essential to your website’s growth…

 Keyword Research allows you to identify a list of keywords with decent search volume that are the most relevant and valuable to your business or website.

 Even if you have an idea of what internet users are searching for, guessing can only get you so far.
 By including the most popular keywords, you’ll be able to increase your website’s organic traffic.